MartinFeineis/Library/Vim/Vim.md

 # Plugins
 ## Pathogen
 I use Pathgen for managing plugins
-## Nerdtree
-Nerdtree allows you to have a folder pane to navigate files/folders.
-## YouCompleteMe
-YCM offers autocomplete
 ## Ranges
 Usefule Link [Ranges](https://vim.fandom.com/wiki/Ranges)
 `$` goes to end of Line.